 All charges due to the University must be paid in full by the payment due date published each semester.
 Students enrolled and current with the tuition payment plan or those waiting for accepted and completed financial aid to be credited to their student account are able to defer that portion of their balance to be paid directly to the University.

-Students whose accounts are delinquent will not be permitted to register for the next term or receive transcripts and diplomas.
-A student who wishes to transfer to another institution must pay in full all indebtedness to The Catholic University of America before a transcript will be released.
 The University may require payment of a delinquent account to be in the form of certified funds, such as cash, money order, or a cashier's check.

 Holds